tchanman/pokemon/README.md

 It's pokemon (sorta) made with python

 # TODO
- - make background for hometown
+ - make backgrounds for all levels
- - make background for route 1
+ - make start screen